 The romance between Takeo and Rinko is super adorable and frequently had me laughing at their antics.
-Takeo is an affectionate brute who doesn’t understand girls well, but is so passionately in love with Rinko that he goes to great lengths to learn and adapt.
+Takeo is an affectionate brute who doesn’t understand girls well.
+He is so passionately in love with Rinko though, that he goes to great lengths to learn and adapt.
 Rinko too is a lovable protagonist with her own self-confidence issues to overcome throughout the series.
 Despite the obvious gimmick of having such an unusual couple, My Love Story proves itself to be a genuinely great shoujo romance filled with heartwarming scenes and good laughs.

 #2 Takeo the Hero

 Several times throughout the series, the romance and comedy storylines are brutally interrupted by action.
 Sometimes it’s innocent like a judo tournament that Takeo is dragged into, at other times it makes you wonder if the couple might be cursed.
-A construction site falls apart as they pass, the location of their date catches fire and people are trapped inside, kids fall into rivers, these two can’t go anywhere without putting themselves and the entire surroundings in danger.
+A construction site falls apart as they pass, the location of their date catches fire and people are trapped inside, kids fall into rivers.
+These two can’t go anywhere without putting themselves and the entire surroundings in danger.

 #3 Makoto is a real bro